DrWaleedAYousef/My-Stuff-To-Share/README.md

 manuscript uses many `LaTeX` modules, e.g., `Tikz`, `pgfplot`, etc. I will leverage this section to give general advises to the technical writing in general and `LaTeX` in particular.

+The folder contains a complete opensource LaTeX code of our (paper)[https://arxiv.org/abs/1905.05700] that is currently under review.
+The code contains many very beneficial aspects, including writing bilingually (English and Arabic), preparing all the figures in pgfplot and tikz, using organized bibtex, etc.

   * Have your `LaTeX` files modular as if you write a code (`LaTeX` is exactly a code).
 For example, have each Section in a separate `tex` file to be `\input` in the main file, and so on...
   * Isolate your preamble in, e.g., `Preamble.tex` and try to make it generic for other documents.